frioux/Business-Card/readme.md

 LeTourneau University
 B.S.
 Computer Science and Math
 2004 - 2008
-regular-expressions object-orientation project-management
+`regular-expressions object-orientation project-management`

-* Senator, and later President Pro Tempore
+* Student Senator, and later President Pro Tempore
 * President of TEA (TEA Enthusiasts Association)
 * President of Math Club (We won first place in TX competition)
 * Worked on, and later headed up the TOME project.